 - A machine cuts (“mills”) the solid block into flooring planks

-- A is added to the surface of the planks
+- A high-quality bamboo flooring finish is added to the surface of the planks

 Top view of strand woven bamboo floor showing beautiful marbled grain